 We now implement this optimisation method on a network represented in Figure 2; the links are taken from the high altitude enroute jetways between Salt Lake City and Oakland International Airport.
+The portion of the airspace considered is visualised using FACET on Figure 3.
 We use jetways J56, J58-80, J84, J148, J156, J158, J198, and J199.
 The input is constructed using ETMS data to keep a sense of realism.